 Course Code: 4sb

 This first lesson takes a close look at exactly what a SMART Board is.
-Often, teacher inherits a SMART Board in their classroom, but don't know what to do with it.
+Many teachers inherit a SMART Board in their classroom, but then don't know what to do with it.
 As far as they can tell, it's not much more than a whiteboard.
 By the end of the lesson, you will know more the SMART Board's interactivity potential and its myriad possibilities.

 When you look at today's learners, you have to look at the whole picture, including where they are with current technology.
 This lesson explores recent learning theories and how technology fits in with them.
 You will also learn the different about learning types, multiple intelligences, constructivism, and more.